 10 Things You Should Know Before Moving to China

-Are you planning a trip to travel, live or work in China?
-Thousands of people move to China every year and this experience is not as daunting as it sounds. if you are currently thinking about it, or in the process of moving, check out our list of 10 things you will find useful to know before arriving in China...
+If you are currently thinking about moving to China, or in the process of turning this into reality, check out our list of things you will find useful to know before arriving.

 1. It Is Easier Than You Think